rust-lang/infra-team/service-catalog/rust-assets-backup/README.md

 # Rust assets backup

+> [!NOTE]
+> GCP backups are still under development.
+> Not everything documented here is implemented.

 ## Summary

 In GCP (Google Cloud Platform) we keep offsite backups for both Rust releases and crates